JLucks/PASResolution/README.md

 Orientador(a): Prof. Francisco Glaubos Nunes Clímaco

-Desenvolvido no Jupyter-Notebook e em Python 3.8 requer licença do Solver Gurobi
+Desenvolvido no Jupyter-Notebook e em Python 3.8

+Requer licença do Solver Gurobi